Charles Hurt: Alec Baldwin the Real Villain of Hilaria's Fake-Latinx Scandal

 What sewers do these sick people come from to lecture the rest of us about morals and justice?

-Alec Baldwin is such a powder keg of rage that the woman who exposed his wife for her elaborate racial extortion scheme has gone into hiding for fear, according to one reliable publication, that the “actor” might “punch” her.
+Alex Baldwin is such a powder keg of rage that the woman who exposed his wife for her elaborate racial extortion scheme has gone into hiding for fear, according to one reliable publication, that the “actor” might “punch” her.

 Understandably, Mr. Baldwin’s fame-digger wife strives mightily to keep in shape — even as she has delivered five more unlucky children into Alex Baldwin’s sick orbit.
 She is a deathless yoga exhibitionist on Twitter and Instagram.